istiphani/gwt-joomla/README.md

 ==gwt-joomla-3.0a==
-Government Web Template 3.0 for Joomla 3.x
+Government Web Template 3.0 for Joomla 3.x (ALPHA)

 Notes:
 * See modulepositions.jpg in /images for this template's module positions.